 The student is expected to meet with their Supervisory Committee shortly after the committee's formation to formulate and approve their iPOS.
-The iPOS must be filed before January 20th, when student Annual Progress Report is due to the Graduate

-Student Academic Success Specialist.
+The iPOS must be filed before January 20th, when student Annual Progress Report is due to the Graduate Student Academic Success Specialist.
 Annual Evaluations should cover student progress over a calendar year.
 It is the student's responsibility to submit and update their iPOS (found in "My Programs" section of MyASU) as necessary and to include the iPOS requirements as noted in this guidebook depending on their degree.
-The student must turn in the iPOS "courses" and "approval" pages, signed by their advisor, to the Graduate Student Academic Success Specialist for approval by the Associate Director of Graduate Studies.
-The iPOS will then be forwarded by the Graduate Student Academic Success Specialist to the Graduate College for approval.
+The student must submit the iPOS for approval.
+Once received by the Academic Unit, approvals must be obtained from the Graduate Student Academic Success Specialist, Committee Chair and the Head of the Academic Unit.
+The iPOS will then be submitted by the Graduate Student Academic Success Specialist to the Graduate College for approval.
 Final approval of the iPOS by the Graduate College confirms the appointment of the Dissertation Supervisory Committee and the approval of coursework toward degree requirements.

-iPOS coursework requirements for the Cert., M.A. and Ph.D. degrees will be listed in upcoming sections.
+iPOS coursework requirements for the Cert. and M.A. degrees will be listed in upcoming sections.
 The iPOS coursework and/or Supervisory Committee may need to be updated as the student advances toward completion of their studies.
-Ph.D. students must have an approved iPOS on file before taking their oral exams.
-It is the student's responsibility to ensure that the information on their iPOS is accurate before the student schedules their defense.
+M.A. students must have an approved iPOS on file before taking their oral exam.
+It is the student's responsibility to ensure that the information on their iPOS is accurate.
 Students must notify the Graduate Student Academic Support Specialist when any changes are made to their iPOS.
 It is highly recommended that students meet with the Graduate Student Academic Support Specialist regularly, preferably during each semester, to ensure that their iPOS is in order.